John O'Conor: Teaching

-O'Conor currently holds the position of professor of piano and distinguished visiting artist at Shenandoah Conservatory (near Washington, D.C.), and retired as director of the Royal Irish Academy of Music in September 2010 although he continues to teach there regularly.
+O'Conor currently holds the position of professor of piano and 'distinguished visiting artist' at Shenandoah Conservatory (near Washington, D.C.), and retired as director of the Royal Irish Academy of Music in September 2010.

 Since 1997, he has taken on the mantle of Kempff, and gives the annual Beethoven Interpretation Course in Kempff's own villa in Positano, Italy, where Kempff gave the course from 1957.
-A television programme made in 2007 (the 50th anniversary of the founding of the course by Kempff) is now available on YouTube entitled Beethoven Bootcamp.
+A television programme made in 2007 (the 50th anniversary of the founding of the course by Kempff) was entitled Beethoven Bootcamp.

 He gives masterclasses and lectures in many of the places he performs, as well as in many of the major music institutions, including the Juilliard and Manhattan Schools in New York, Harvard, Yale, Temple, Rutgers, Indiana and Seattle Universities, the Hamamatsu Piano Academy in Japan, the National University of the Arts in Korea, the Australian National Academy and the Sydney Conservatorium in Australia and the Royal Academy of Music and the Guildhall School of Music in London.